NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 6. What is TargOnT (it's an array in multiple of the metadata .mat files from the CMI_share folder)?

+7. There are some par. objects left blank in the CMI_share folder .mat files.
+Were they left like that intentionally?

-6. Where does the actual resting eyetracking data end and the visual begin, and will the 2 files be eventually separated?
+8. Where does the actual resting eyetracking data end and the visual begin, and will the 2 files be eventually separated?